 Richmont’s training occurs within the context of a structured curriculum and supervisory relationships and is designed to equip graduates to facilitate spiritual growth, mental health, and relational healing.
 Our graduate education programs culminate in the following degrees:

-The mission of Richmont Graduate University is to provide Christ-centered education that advances God’s work of
+The mission of Richmont Graduate University is to provide Christ-centered education and research that advances God’s work of

 healing, restoration, and transformation in the lives of individuals, churches, and communities.